spox/batali/README.md

 # Batali

 Batali is a light weight cookbook resolver.
-It is currently in an alpha state and should not be used with anything you care about or love.
-There is a high chance it will burn it all to the ground, and laugh.
+It is now in a beta state, moving quickly towards a proper stable release.

+## What is Batali?

+Batali is a cookbook resolver.
+It's built to be light weight but feature rich.
+Batali helps to manage your cookbooks and stay out of your way.

 ## Usage